enjalot/latent-scope/README.md

 Then open your browser to http://localhost:5001 and start processing your first dataset!

-We recommend python 3.12 as that's what the project is developed with.

 See the [Your First Scope](https://enjalot.github.io/latent-scope/your-first-scope) guide for a detailed walk-through of the process.